-Text: Earth Revealed by Carlson, Plummer and Hammersley, 9th edition.
-Earlier editions 6th or later will suffice.
+Text: Essentials of Geology, 6th edition.
 Lab: Laboratory Manual for Physical Geology Laboratory Geology 1103 by Measures and Mattison.

 Course Purpose:

 Physical geology is defined as a division of geology concerned with Earth materials, changes of the surface and interior of Earth, and the forces that cause those changes.
 This course serves as a comprehensive overview of these topics of physical geology, as well as an introduction to the science of geology in general.